-- What documents are required for applying for the adult-dependent relative visa?
+- What are the eligibility requirements for an adult-dependent relative visa?

-- What are the reasons the Adult-Dependent Relative Visa may be rejected?
+- What are the reasons the visa may be rejected?

 - Frequently Asked Questions

-The adult-dependent visa falls within the UK family visa category.
-This visa has very specific requirements as it is strictly reserved for non- EEA citizens that require long-term personal care to perform everyday tasks whether that is due to age, illness or disability, or practical and financial help which can only strictly be provided by the relative that is either a British citizen living in the UK or is settled in the UK.
+The UK Adult Dependent visa is for non-EEA citizens that require long-term personal care to perform everyday tasks, whether that is due to age, illness or disability, or practical and financial resources which can only strictly be provided by the relative that holds settled status in the UK or is a British citizen.

-What are the requirements and eligibility for an Adult Dependent Visa?
+What are the eligibility requirements for an adult-dependent relative visa?

 - Be a British or Irish citizen

-- Be from the EU, Switzerland, Norway, Iceland, or Liechtenstein and have pre-settled status, meaning they must have started living in the UK before 1 January 2021
+- Be from the EU, Switzerland, Norway, Iceland, or Liechtenstein and hold pre-settled status

-- Have refugee status or humanitarian protection in the UK
+- Hold refugee status or humanitarian protection in the UK

-To be eligible for the adult-dependent visa UK, you must prove the following:
+The applicant for the adult-dependent relative visa must be able to prove the following:

 - You require long-term care to do everyday personal and household tasks because of age, illness, or disability.

-- The care you require isn’t available or affordable in the country you live
+- The care you require isn’t available or affordable in Ireland

-- The person you’ll be joining in the UK have to be able to support, accommodate and care for you without claiming public funds for at least 5 years
+- The person you’ll be joining in the UK can support, accommodate and care for you without claiming public funds for at least 5 years

 - You’re 18 or over